Cognitive effort first

 Positioning

-The product is positioned as a lecture-first study route for higher education, with careful claims and a clear institutional pilot path.
+The product is positioned as a lecture-first study route for higher education, with careful claims and a clear university pilot path.

 Synlecto is a lecture-learning system for higher education.
 It turns lecture material into structured study support, active recall, and next-step revision, with academic quality controls, accessibility-first design, and institution-ready deployment.